Zeroes of quaternionic modular forms and central $L$-values: Data and conjectures

-When $d$ and $N$ are both large, the implementations of exact eigenvector calculations are slow in Magma and very slow in Sage, so we use numerical methods (from {\tt numpy}) to compute approximate eigenvectors for prime $N < 20000$, and thus compute numerical zeroes of eigenforms.
-In \cite{me:maeda}, we computed $T_p$'s with no repeated eigenvalues for prime $N < 60000$, and one could use this to extend our numerical eigenvector calculations.
-However, numerical eigenvector methods are not too precise especially when there are many small eigenvalues close to each other, so we are skeptical of the accuracy of computing numerical zeroes of eigenforms for $N$ beyond this range.
-For prime $N < 20000$, we used a numerical version of the algorithm described above to numerically compute the fixed points of eigenforms, and thus numerically compute the root number of such eigenforms.
+The issue, of course, with numerical eigenvector methods is that one needs to worry about how close the set of numerical zeroes matches the set of actual zeroes.
+While we can check that these counts do not always match exactly, they do appear to be very close.
+More precisely, for prime $N < 20000$, we used a numerical version of the algorithm described above to numerically compute the fixed points of eigenforms, and thus numerically compute the root number of such eigenforms.
 Because this method always resulted in the correct number of fixed points, we believe that our numerical methods are properly detecting every trivial zero.
-In addition, comparing the numerical calculations with exact calculations for both small degree forms and all forms with prime level $N < 4000$ suggests that the number of numerical nontrivial zeroes we find is quite close to the actual number of nontrivial zeroes.
+In addition, comparing the numerical calculations with exact calculations for both small degree forms with prime $N < 20000$ and all forms with prime $N < 4000$ suggests that the number of numerical nontrivial zeroes we find is quite also close to the actual number of nontrivial zeroes.
 (Most numerical zeroes are accounted for by trivial zeroes or by nontrivial zeroes of small degree forms.)
-However, not all of the numerical zeroes are not actual zeroes.
-E.g., out of the 1563 prime levels $N < 20000$ such that $S(\calO)$ has exactly 2 Galois orbits, we detect numerical nontrivial zeroes in 20 of these levels (the smallest such level is 7351, and the rest are over 10000).
-In each such level there were 2 numerical nontrivial zeroes, even though \cref{thm:nozeroes} guarantees there are no nontrivial zeroes in these levels.
+As further evidence that we are not picking up too many numerical nontrivial zeros which are not actual zeroes, consider the 1563 prime levels $N < 20000$ such that $S(\calO)$ has exactly 2 Galois orbits.
+The eigenforms have no nontrivial zeroes in these levels by \cref{thm:nozeroes}, and only 20 of these levels possess numerical nontrivial zeroes, and in each of these 20 levels there are exactly 2 spurious numerical nontrivial zeroes.
+(The smallest such level is 7351, and the rest are over 10000.)

+We remark that in \cite{me:maeda}, we in fact computed a $T_p$ with no repeated eigenvalues for each prime $N < 60000$.
+In principle we could use this to extend our calculations of numerical zeroes for $N > 20000$, but the issue is that we do not have a good, practical way to either improve or estimate the accuracy of this numerical approach for a much larger range of $N$.
+The problem is that numerical methods are not good at distinguishing eigenspaces with close eigenvalues.
+In large levels it happens the numerical approximations for some nonzero entries are smaller (in absolute value) than the numerical approximations for entries which are actually zeroes, so one cannot simply adjust a numerical threshold to only detect true zeroes.
+Moreover, there is no simple way to increase precision in the numerical eigenvector methods in {\tt numpy}, and in any case increasing the precision would significantly slow down the numerical methods.

 For squarefree levels $N$, it is more complicated to determine which zeroes are trivial.
 Again, one could compute $T_p$ for each $p | N$ and use this to construct the signed graphs $\Sigma^\eps$, which is feasible when all prime factors of $N$ are small.
 On the other hand, we have criteria to determine which sign patterns $\eps$ have trivial zeroes, and can compute the dimension of each $M^\eps(\calO)$ from the formulas for dimensions of Atkin--Lehner spaces in \cite{me:dim}.
 Thus we can count how many forms have no trivial zeroes.
 We use this to determine exactly how many forms in $S(\calO)$ with no trivial zeroes are zerofree for squarefree levels $N < 4000$.